Libraries in Paris

 Médiathèque de la Canopée (1er)

 This library is super central - just above Les Halles, located at level 0 of Westfield-Forum des Halles.
 I’ve walked past this place countless times (often outside of their opening hours) and I had no idea that it was here.
-When entering, it feel a little sad and run down, the toilets have a lot of graffiti but the library is nice.
-They have a few different places to sit including but the windows so you can watch out over les halles or tables surrounded by books.
+They have a few different places to sit including but the windows (my favourite place to sit) so you can watch out over les halles or tables surrounded by books.
+It’s often quite busy, so you’ll sometimes need to share a table if you’re sat alone.
+They usually have a community puzzle, so a table dedicated to puzzles which I love.

 They had a chill out zone at the back, with some bean bags to sit on and a creative room for kids.